What happened that day?

 1901 Cornwall Park gifted to Auckland

-At a civic reception for the Duke and Duchess of Cornwall and York, Mayor John Logan Campbell handed over the deed to land below One Tree Hill.
-The park was named in honour of the royals.
+At a civic reception for the Duke and Duchess of Cornwall and York, Mayor John Logan Campbell handed over the deed to land around One Tree Hill.
+The new park was named in honour of the royals.

-Sir John Logan Campbell is buried on the summit alongside the obelisk.
+Sir John Logan Campbell is buried beside the obelisk at the summit.